Tax on Sale of Foreign Securities

 Long-term Capital Gain

-Long-term capital gain or LTCG from the sale of foreign securities arises when the investor holds the foreign securities for a period of more than 24 months and sells the same at a price which is higher than the price at which the securities were bought by the assessee.
-Once securities are sold, gain which was made by investor shall be taxed at a flat rate of 20%.
+Long-term capital gain or LTCG from the sale of foreign securities arises when the investor holds the foreign securities for a period of more than 24 months and sells the same at a price higher than the price at which the assessee bought the securities.
+Once securities are sold, a gain that the investor made shall be taxed at a flat rate of 20%.

 Less: Indexed Cost of acquisition